condericson/mealprepapp/README.md

 * add checkboxes for grocery list modal that can save to database

-##Technical
+## Technical
-* The app is built using HTML5, CSS3, and Javascript with jQuery.
+* The app is built using HTML5, CSS3, Javascript with jQuery, Node.js, and MongoDB, and tests with Mongoose and Chai.
-* The app is fully responsive, adapting for mobile, table and desktop viewports. (under construction)
+* The app is fully responsive, adapting for mobile, tablet, and desktop viewports.
-* The app gathers information through API's from Seatgeek and Google Maps.
+* The app gathers information through an API from Yummly.